 Install Caching plugins

 Caching plug-ins send a static version of your WordPress blogs to users and readers.
 This substantially reduces your page load time, almost by half.

 However, tons of plug-ins can also make your site slow.
 Hence, it is important to review plugins that you have installed in the past, but presently do not offer you any beneficial functionality.
-We also highly recommend to constantly update your plugins so that not only does your pages load quickly, but also for that additional security.
+We also highly recommend to constantly update your plugins so that not only do your pages load quickly, but also for that additional security.

-Even after compressing pictures, running scripts and caches, sometimes the numerous different types of media slow down the loading time of web pages.
+Even after compressing pictures, running scripts, and caches, sometimes the numerous different types of media slow down the loading time of web pages.
 All the internal fixes might still have no effect on the loading time of media pages like Instagram, Twitter, YouTube, etc. Start optimizing your media pages with online tools.
-Even the info graphics from other sources need to be optimized for a better user-experience.
+Even the infographics from other sources need to be optimized for a better user experience.

 Keep in mind, bounce rates increase when your page-load time is slow, which affects your overall ranking on search engines.
 Additionally, your content gets wasted too, as your visitor might go to your competitor’s website’s content.